UBCMath/matlab/_sources/getting-started/matrices.md

 # Working with Matrices

+MATLAB is the *matrix laboratory* and the programming language is designed to work efficiently with matrices.
+Let's take a look at how to create matrices and how to perform matrix computations.

 :::{seealso}
 Check out the MATLAB documentation to learn more about [matrices](https://www.mathworks.com/help/matlab/matrices-and-arrays.html).
 :::

 ## Manual Construction

-The simplest way to construct a matrix is to use square brackets `[ ... ]` and manually type the entries separated by a space (or comma) with rows separated by a semicolon `;`.
+The simplest way to construct a matrix is to use square brackets `[ ... ]` and manually type the entries separated by a space (or comma `,`) with rows separated by a semicolon `;`.
 For example, let's create the matrix

 $$
 A = \begin{bmatrix} 1 & 2 & 3 \\ 4 & 5 & 6 \\ 7 & 8 & 9 \end{bmatrix}